RubioApps/RubioGuard/docs/5-Cache.md

 ```
 cache_replacement_policy heap LFUDA
-#cache_dir aufs /var/cache/squid 2048 16 256
+cache_dir aufs /var/cache/squid 2048 16 256
-#minimum_object_size 0
+minimum_object_size 0
 maximum_object_size 512 KB
 ```

-This can change depending on the machine where you run the Squid Proxy Server.
+This can be modified depending on the machine where you run the Squid Proxy Server.
 The suggested values work fine for me.

 ## Pools

-Some services running on the PC clients can use a big portion of the bandwidth at home.
-Therefore, some traffic related to Windows update, Antivirus updates, etc. can be put in a pool.
+Some services like Windows Update, Metrics or the Antivirus running on the PC clients can use a big portion of the bandwidth at home.
+Therefore, it is interesting to drive that traffic through a pool with a restricted timeslot.

-If we se tthe size of that pool, we ensure that traffic will never go higher than the size of the pool.
+If we set the size of that pool, we ensure that the local traffic will never be impacted by the mentioned services.
-This will allow the other connections to work properly.
+Then, the other connections will work properly when needed.

+This is practical if you have a lot of devices connected to Internet and your ISP does not provide a large bandwidth.

 Let's tune the pool for the following ACLs:

-- POOL_UPDATE: I put all the domains like windowsupdate
+__POOL_UPDATE__: I put all the domains like windowsupdate.com

-- PEAK_PERIOD: This is a rule that says in which period of the day I allow the pool to work.
+__PEAK_PERIOD__: This is a rule that says in which period of the day I allow the pool to work.
 Usually, at night.

+Please check the Chapter [2-Protection](https://github.com/RubioApps/RubioGuard/blob/main/docs/2-Protection.md) to check both conditions in detail.

 ```
 delay_pools 1